 • In patients with multiple heart defects, PFO is diagnosed in 8.9% of cases.

-In 70% of cases, incomplete infection of the septum is detected even in infancy.
-In 30% of adults, this disorder manifests itself as a channel or shunt, which provokes various diseases on the part of the cardiovascular system.
-In healthy and full-term babies, the hole is overgrown by 50% in the first year of life.
+In 70% of cases, incomplete fusion of the septum is detected in infancy.
+In 30% of adults, this disorder manifests itself in the form of a channel or shunt that provokes various diseases from the cardiovascular system.
+In healthy and full-term children, the hole closes by 50% in the first year of life.

 , , , ,

-In most cases, the causes of an open oval window are associated with a genetic predisposition.
-As a rule, the anomaly is transmitted through the maternal line, but it can also occur due to other reasons:
+In most cases, the causes of a patent oval window are associated with genetic predisposition.
+As a rule, the anomaly is transmitted through the maternal line, but can also occur due to other reasons:

-• Bad habits of the mother during gestation (alcohol, drug addiction, smoking).
+• Bad habits of the mother during pregnancy (alcohol, drug addiction, smoking).

 • Toxic drug poisoning during pregnancy.

-• CNS disorders: severe stress and nervous experiences, emotional exhaustion.
+• Central nervous system disorders: severe stress and nervous experiences, emotional exhaustion.

 • Connective tissue dysplasia.